Beam-align: distributed user association for mmWave networks with multi-connectivity: Introduction

+\item Different from studies such as \cite{Gapeyenko2019OnDeployments} which assume that users associate to the BSs offering the highest SNR, we devise \textsc{beam-align} based on our observation that optimal UA results in users connecting to the BSs that have a small misalignment with the user's receive antenna.
+In \textsc{beam-align}, users are associated to BSs based on the alignment of the beams.
+This heuristic offers benefits in terms of per-user throughput and satisfaction levels, which are close to optimal, e.g., an average per-user capacity that is between $2.0\%$ and $19.1\%$ lower than the optimal scheme for low user densities.
+Still, it only has polynomial time complexity, $O(|\mathcal{U}|\log|\mathcal{U}|)$ where $|\mathcal{U}|$ is the number of users in the network and only requires knowledge of the antenna orientation of a user.
+Our numerical analysis validates that only considering SINR leads to a significant loss in capacity.

+\item We analyse the robustness of \textsc{beam-align} as well as SINR-based association schemes in the literature under various scenarios: namely, when i) there are blockers; ii) there are different levels of rain that impair the mmWave links; and iii) the users are clustered.
+Moreover, we compare our heuristic to the state of the art (MOHHO, \cite{jin2022toward}) and show that \textsc{beam-align} outperforms MOHHO both in terms of per-user capacity and energy efficiency, \newInfo{while \textsc{beam-align} does not even optimize for energy efficiency}.
+In comparison to MOHHO and other heuristic user association schemes, \textsc{beam-align} is more computationally efficient and can be run on scenarios with large numbers of users. \end{itemize}

-In the following sections, we first overview the most relevant work in the areas of multi-connectivity, mmWave and user association (Section~\ref{sec:literature}).
+In the following sections, we first overview the most relevant work in the areas of MC, mmWave and user association (Section~\ref{sec:literature}).
 Next, we elaborate on the scenario and models we use in this paper (Section~\ref{sec:system_model}) and propose an optimization model for UA, based on maximizing the total throughput (Section~\ref{sec:optimization}).
-Then, we analyse the outcomes of the optimal UA scheme and propose the UA scheme \textsc{beam-align} (Section~\ref{sec:simulations}), which we compare to the optimal scheme.
+Then, we analyze the results of the optimal UA scheme and present \textsc{beam-align} (Section~\ref{sec:simulations}), which we compare to the optimal scheme and other heuristic UA algorithms.
 In Section~\ref{sec:resilience}, we investigate the robustness of both UA schemes.
-Finally, we discuss the limitations of our work and some future research directions in Sections~\ref{sec:discussion} and~\ref{sec:conclusion}.
+Finally, we discuss the limitations of our work and some future directions in Sections~\ref{sec:discussion} and~\ref{sec:conclusion}.